-The Emergency Bandage AKA Israeli Bandage consolidates numerous treatment equipment into a single unit and provides in one device:
+The Emergency Trauma Bandage AKA Israeli Bandage, consolidates numerous treatment equipment into a single unit and provides one device:

-Pressure Applicator.
-Creating immediate direct pressure to the wound site.
+- Pressure Applicator.
+Creating immediate direct pressure on the wound site.

-Secondary Sterile Dressing.
-Keeping the wound area clean and maintaining the pad and pressure on the wound firmly in place, including immobilization of the injured limb or body part.
+- Secondary Sterile Dressing.
+Keeping the wound area clean and maintaining the pad and pressure on the wound firmly in place, including immobilising the injured limb or body part.

-Closure Bar.
-Enabling closure and fixation of the Emergency Bandage at any point, on all parts of the body: no pins and clips, no tape, no velcro, no knots.
+- Closure Bar.
+Enabling closure and fixation of the Emergency Bandage at any point on all body parts: no pins and clips, no tape, no velcro, no knots.